Weixin-Liang/MetaShift/README.md

 (e.g., `IMAGE_DATA_FOLDER=/data/GQA/allImages/images/`) in [Constants.py](./dataset/Constants.py).

-## Generate the Full MetaShift Dataset
+## Generate the Full MetaShift Dataset (subsets defined by contextual objects)

 ### Understanding `dataset/meta_data/full-candidate-subsets.pkl`
 The metadata file `dataset/meta_data/full-candidate-subsets.pkl` is the most important piece of metadata of MetaShift, which provides the full subset information of MetaShift.
 To facilitate understanding, we have provided a notebook `dataset/understanding_full-candidate-subsets-pkl.ipynb` to show how to extract information from it.